derykmakgill/mkgll/_posts/2020-09-03-abcs-governance-model-already-failed.md

 ## Introduction

-I am not a fan of governance, especially when it comes to money.
-I think governance has no place in money at all and that power over money is always and inevitably power over people.
+Governance has no place in money.
+Power over money is always power over people.